Watch Henrietta demonstrating how to infuse the perfect cup of tea...

 It is essential that the tea leaves are not left to stew once they have been infused; straining the tea completely between infusions will prevent the leaves from becoming bitter - it's akin to cooking a steak to perfection and then leaving it in the frying pan.

-In China it is widely believed that the second or third brew of fine tea is the best.
+In China it is widely believed that the second or third infusion of fine tea is the best.

 The water is best freshly filtered and should not be re-boiled because this diminishes the oxygen content.

 Generally, for good leaf tea the water should be below boiling.
 This is because the amino acids (which produce the tea's flavour) dissolve at the lower temperatures.
 Tea made with water at 100°C will be more astringent and less sweet.

 NB - don't try this with industrial tea bags.
 The delicate, subtle flavours of leaf tea are not there - and it will just produce grey water.

 Ideally stop the kettle before it reaches the rolling boil - when the small bubbles form along the sides of the kettle.
 Alternatively the warm cup infusion method (see below) is an excellent way to cool the water pre-infusion .